pixel

 Lost Income Defined

-Economic loss, as defined here, is “is a term of tort law which refers to financial loss and damage suffered by a person such as can be seen only on a balance sheet rather than as physical injury to the person or destruction of property.”
+Economic loss, as defined here, is “a term of tort law which refers to financial loss and damage suffered by a person such as can be seen only on a balance sheet rather than as physical injury to the person or destruction of property.”
 In other words, lost wages or loss income refers to the money you would have earned at work.
 Example: say that a car accident left you with a badly broken leg, which is preventing you from going back to work for roughly two months.
 In a personal injury case, you are entitled to try to recover wages you would have earned had you not missed work.

 Proving Lost Wages: